Lifesine/lifesine.github.io/content.md

 ## YouTube

-Visit my [YouTube channel](http://videos.lifesinemusic.com) for Livestream replays.
+Visit my [YouTube channel](http://videos.lifesinemusic.com) to catch when Livestream replay go up.
+Help me out with a Follow, and one day I'll actually get to brand my channel! 😝

 ----